Minor third interval

 Descending minor third intervals

-A list with descending minor third intervals:
+A list of descending minor third intervals:

 - C#/Db – A#/Bb